SysKitTeam/docs-point/faq/provisioning-content-structure.md

 ## What if I want to exclude these “template” workspaces from vulnerability detection?

 This is currently not possible.
-Let us know if clients request this.

 A possible workaround is to “Accept Risk” for these workspaces when they appear as a vulnerability.